 Having a good supply of water in your garden is essential, but collecting rainwater is especially beneficial.
 It’s free, better for the plants, and teaches kids about water conservation.

 A magnet for wildlife, even a small pond will attract creatures – but a bigger pond will encourage even more, from hunting frogs to drinking hedgehogs to hovering dragonflies.

 Getting children involved is possibly the most rewarding use of a school garden, as they’ll get their hands dirty and learn about growing things.
 Plus, they’ll get to enjoy the results of their labours: flowers and food.

 Making your own compost is great for teaching children what goes into it (from food waste to plant cuttings), how long it takes to make, and why it’s such important plant food.

-Create a shelter that can be used for taking the classroom outside and giving pupils a place to escape downpours while they continue outdoor learning.
+Create a shelter that can be used to take the classroom outside and give pupils a place to escape downpours while they continue outdoor learning.

-With the right supervision, a campfire can be a marvellous edition to a garden: somewhere to sit and tell stories, toast marshmallows, warm hands or just stare into the flames.
+With the proper supervision, a campfire can be a marvellous addition to a garden: somewhere to sit and tell stories, toast marshmallows, warm hands, or just stare into the flames.